 After joining in a class, it’s easy to see why.
 Erin sets up with a couple candles and music, and releases calming scents throughout the practice.
 To match the calming environment, Erin keeps her own voice level throughout.
 Yin class focuses on keeping the same position from three minutes to up to 10 minutes.
 At one point I considered breaking out of pose and it was as if Erin could read my mind.
 “It’s hard for me to do Yin at home.” she admits.
 “But in class when I feel this community, and I know we are all doing this together, it helps hold me accountable.”
 These quiet reassurances help bring the group together and drum up the strength even in tough positions.
 Moments like these are why Erin enjoys teaching, the most rewarding part is feeling like, “maybe I would help, I hope.”

 With her business partner, Erin is opening a studio called “Yoga on C” by the end of 2019.
 She shared, “We chose the name because it’s on C Avenue and on Coronado.
 The location is 176 C Avenue and it is currently under construction.
 It will be a full service boutique yoga studio with numerous class offerings and multiple instructors.
-We have a pre-opening monthly unlimited special of $99 that will keep people grandfathered in to the new studio when it opens.
+We have a special of 50% of the first month, no contract.
 So, I am offering that NOW for people who start taking classes with me at the dojo or who just want to pre-pay so to speak to reserve that rate.”

 Erin currently teaches yoga at the Martial Arts America Dojo, 1005 C Avenue on Fridays with Vinyasa at 5:45 pm; and on Sundays: Vinyasa at 3:30 pm and Yin at 5pm.
-To join a class, text or call her at: 619-300-7380.
+To join a class, call 833-YogaOnC.

 Be sure to also check her out on Instagram @erinayresyoga